drborges/rivers/Readme.md

 ### Producers ![Basic Stream](https://raw.githubusercontent.com/drborges/rivers/master/docs/producer.png)

 Asynchronously emits data into a stream.
-Any struct implementing the `stream.Producer` interface can be used as a producer in rivers.
+Any type implementing the `stream.Producer` interface can be used as a producer in rivers.

 ```go
 type Producer interface {